Job Brief

 This phase of the Program runs from February 2026 until February 2029, with two opportunities for extension until 2031 and 2033.

-The Regional Trade for Development Facility (RT4D) is seeking an event organiser and management (hereafter referred to as the Consultant) to support practical event organisation and logistics arrangements for the delivery of on-site regional workshop.
+The Regional Trade for Development Facility (RT4D) is seeking an event organiser and management to support practical event organisation and logistics arrangements for the delivery of on-site regional workshop.

 For a complete Terms of Reference, please refer to the attachment or visit Welcome to Regional Trade for Development | Participate